 - the fulfilment of official and judicial directives and orders;

-If necessary, ZALF processes your data within the framework of the balancing of interests according to Art.
+Where necessary, ZALF processes your data within the framework of the balancing of interests according to Art.
 6 (1) f) DSGVO for the protection of legitimate interests of ZALF e.V. or third parties.
 For example:

 - the publication of images on the website, in print products and on social media channels in connection with reporting on ZALF events;

-- Measures for corporate management and further development of statutory tasks also in connection with other organisations;
+- Measures for corporate management and further development of statutory tasks, also in connection with other organisations;

 - Assertion of legal claims and defence in legal disputes;

-- Prevention of crime;
+- Prevention of criminal offences;